xinyue213/UI-UX-Design/README.md

 * [Project 1](#project-1)

 ## General info
-Those projects are UI design for both andriod and website.
+Those projects are UI/UX design for both android and website based on creating user-friendly interfaces.

 ## Technologies
 Project is created with: